gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 1. Open up your terminal.
 2. Run `gatsby new hello-world https://github.com/gatsbyjs/gatsby-starter-hello-world`. (*Note: Depending on your download speed, the amount of time this takes could vary*).
 3. Run `cd hello-world`.
-4. Run `gatsby develop`. *(Note: Leave this running!
-We'll talk more about what that means in a minute.)*
+4. Run `gatsby develop`.
 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_8FB0E402DCBE189CA26AEC8EB1B27767B46B544EF50AE1038B4299BF5C07AD38_1520718475736_part-zero-starter.gif)

-So what did we just do?
+What just happened?

 - `gatsby new hello-world https://github.com/gatsbyjs/gatsby-starter-hello-world`:
     - Starting with `gatsby` says, ‘hey, we want to use the gatsby-cli tool!’
     - `new` is a command available via the gatsby-cli to create a new Gatsby project. (remember to check out `gatsby --help`!)
     - Here, `hello-world` is an arbitrary title — you could pick anything.
 The CLI tool will place the code for your new site in a folder called “hello-world”.
-    - Lastly, the Github URL we specified points to a code repository that holds the starter code we want to use.
+    - Lastly, the Github URL you specified points to a code repository that holds the starter code you want to use.
 - `cd hello-world`:
     - This says ‘I want to change directories (`cd`) to this other subfolder called “hello-world”.
 Whenever you want to run any commands for your site, you need to be in the context for that site (aka, your terminal needs to be pointed at the directory where your site code lives).
 - `gatsby develop`: